vulkano-rs/vulkano-www/content/guide-initialization.md

 The machine you run your program on may have multiple devices that support Vulkan.
-Before we can ask a video card to perform some operations, we have to enumerate all the *physical device*s that support Vulkan and choose which one we are going to use.
+Before we can ask a video card to perform some operations, we have to enumerate all the *physical device*s that support Vulkan and choose which one we are going to use for this operation.

-A physical device can be a dedicated graphics card, but also an integrated graphics processor or a software implementation.
+In reality a physical device can be a dedicated graphics card, but also an integrated graphics processor or a software implementation.
 It can be basically anything that allows running Vulkan operations.

 As of the writing of this guide, it is not yet possible to use multiple devices simultaneously in an efficient way (eg. SLI/Crossfire).
 You *can* use multiple devices simultaneously in the same program, but there is not much point in doing so because you cannot share anything between them.
-Consequently the best thing to do is to chose one physical device which is going to run everything:
+Consequently the best thing to do in practice is to chose one physical device which is going to run
+everything:

     use vulkano::instance::PhysicalDevice;